 If you’ve ever wondered which of the places to eat in downtown KC serves up a mean pork tenderloin or a catfish po’boy, wonder no more.
 Going to Harry’s is like taking a step back into the ‘50s, save for the eclectic mix of customers, which may include a group of older businessmen or a table of young female bikers.
 You haven’t truly experienced the charm of the River Market if you’ve never had a drink at Harry’s.

 This bistro is located in the former Merchant’s Bank building, which was constructed in 1920.
 The plate glass and verde marble floors are still there, and the sight alone is enough to make this a favorite of the restaurants in downtown Kansas City.
-The food, however, isn’t to be outdone either, whether you’re in the mood for oysters or chicken fried chicken.
+The food, however, isn’t to be outdone either, whether you’re in the mood for oysters or Nashville hot chicken.

 The Crossroads is known most famously for its art scene, but don’t let that fool you into thinking it doesn’t also house some of the finest downtown KC restaurants.
 While our Crossroads article goes into more detail, we couldn’t help but include a few here as well:

-Lulu’s has been around for more than 22 years, and it’s the go-to spot for Kansas Citians who are looking for authentic Thai food.
+Lulu’s has been around for roughly 25 years, and it’s the go-to spot for Kansas Citians who are looking for authentic Thai food.
 Whether you’re looking for fiery curries, noodles, satays or rice dishes, you’re sure to find comfort at Lulu’s.

-Manny’s has been a Kansas City staple for going on 30 years, and it’s no wonder.
-In fact, it’s hard to say which we like best — the authentic Mexican food, or the margaritas.
+Manny’s has been a Kansas City staple for over 40 years, and it’s no wonder.
+In fact, it’s hard to say which we like best — the authentic Mexican food or the margaritas.